>>> All times are in CET. Conversion info here <<<

 Car numbers are managed by iRacing.

-Fuel limits: TBD%.
-Count on one fuel stop during the main event.
+- Fuel limits: 80%.
+One fuel stop during the main event.

 Times in GMT